SamuelBertman/MMCs-for-heat-shield/README.md

-# MMC Heat Shield Research
+# MMC's for Heat Shields Research

 ## Mission
 Investigate the **fundamental performance limits of Metal Matrix Composite (MMC) heat shields** under extreme thermal and mechanical conditions, generating insights into their potential for aerospace re-entry applications.